 Switch Function selection ON (left position) OFF (right position) 8 The tripping criterion for the S2, S3, S4 (point sensors) and S5 (fiber loop) channels.
-Tripping on light only (L>).
-Light detection only trips if overcurrent is also detected at the 7 The tripping criterion for the S1 point sensor channel. same time (L> + I>)
+Light detection only trips if overcurrent is also detected a 7 The tripping criterion for the S1 point sensor channel. same time (L> + I>)

 Switch Function selection ON (left position) OFF (right position) 6 Enables or disables latching of T1 and T2 trip relays.
 T1 and T2 operate as latching relays.
 T1 and T2 latching is disabled.
 5 Selects the function of binary input 1 or 2 (depends on the selected logic scheme).
 The blocking function is selected.
 All trip signals (T1T4) are blocked when the binary input is active.
 Overcurrent function is selected.
 Binary input must be active simultaneously with light detection for tripping to occur.
-4-1 Selects the logic scheme.Switch 1: 1Please refer to theSwitch 2: 2Available logic schemesSwitch 3: 4chapter.Switch 4: 8 Switch 1: 0 Switch 2: 0 Switch 3: 0 Switch 4: 0
+4-1 Selects the logic scheme.
+Please refer to the Available logic schemes chapter.
+Switch 1: 1 Switch 2: 2 Switch 3: 4 Switch 4: 8 Switch 1: 0 Switch 2: 0 Switch 3: 0 Switch 4: 0